 Business Size Determination

-The U.S. Small Business Administration (SBA) uses NAICS codes as a basis for determining business size-status.
-This is important because your business size-status impacts if you qualify for small business set-asides, small business subcontracting, and various small business government contracting programs.
+The U.S. Small Business Administration (SBA) uses your average annual receipts and number of employees, which vary depending on your NAICS code, as a basis for determining the size status of your business.
+This is important because your business size impacts whether you qualify for small business set-asides, subcontracting, and various government contracting programs.

+To see the definition of annual receipts and average employees, you can view the common terms section on the SBA’s website here.
 To see if your company qualifies as a small business for government contracting, view the table of size standards or use SBA’s Size Standards Tool.

-SAM Registration
+SAM Registration and Code Entry

 In order to do business with the federal government, you’re required to register on the System for Award Management (SAM.gov).
 Part of the registration process involves entering the NAICS code or codes associated with your products or services.
 You can list multiple NAICS codes on your SAM registration, however you will have to designate a primary NAICS.
 While companies should register at https://www.sam.gov, you can find more information on how to register here.

-Identifying Your NAICS Codes
+Identify Your NAICS Codes

 NAICS Code Lookup